MarisolJC/Astrometry_meets_PTAs/README.md

 ## Forecast

-* You will find a notebook to plot the forecasts found for the magnitude of the SGWB energy density with the results in section 3.1 of the paper mentioned in :file_folder: **Forecast**.
+* You will find a notebook to plot the forecasts for the magnitude of the SGWB energy density with the results in section 3.1 of the paper mentioned in :file_folder: **Forecast**.

 ## Fisher forecasts for PTA and Astrometry synergy